hamzagame123/portfolio/Medshield Web App Design/src/CASE_STUDY.md

 ---

-*This case study documents the design and development of Medsheild, a modern chiropractic clinic management system, from initial concept through MVP delivery and future roadmap planning.*
+*This case study documents the design and development of Medshield, a modern chiropractic clinic management system, from initial concept through MVP delivery and future roadmap planning.*